Ryanair's UK pilots vote to strike later this month

 According to SNPVAC, the strike action is because Ryanair has not complied with a protocol signed last November, which the union said included holiday pay, 22 days of annual leave per year and full compliance with Portuguese parental law.

-On Wednesday, the union said Ryanair will close its base at Faro International Airport in southern Portugal from next year with the loss of at least 120 jobs.
+On Wednesday, the union said Ryanair would close its base at Faro International Airport in southern Portugal from next year with the loss of at least 120 jobs.

 Ryanair told the union the decision to close the base, which operates 10 aircraft in summer, was part of wider planned cuts flagged last week due to weaker earnings, the grounding of the Boeing (BA.N) 737 MAX and concerns over Brexit, said SNPVAC director Fernando Gandra.